-The Bubbly Cocktails We’re Definitely Drinking This Holiday Season
+The Bubbly Cocktails We’re Definitely Drinking This Awards Season

-Nothing says “the most joyous time of the year” like a fizzy cocktail
+Nothing says “and the winner is…” like a fizzy cocktail

-Holiday parties aren’t just about the prime rib and the DIY Christmas cookies.
-Though the main dishes and desserts you spent hours laboring over are important as ever, nothing says “the most joyous time of the year” quite like a fizzy, bubbly drink in your hand.
+Viewing parties aren’t just about the party appetizers and the Oscars-themed recipes.
+Though the main dishes and desserts you spent hours laboring over are important as ever, nothing says awards season quite like a fizzy, bubbly drink in your hand.

 Skip the shaker and make one (or more!) of these 12 sparkling wine cocktails for a hassle-free crowd pleaser that is as festive as ever.

 Chamomile flowers, pink grapefruit, honey, vodka, and sparkling wine fill this delicate cocktail with floral and citrus flavors.
 Use coiled pink grapefruit zest for an added garnish.

 The most important part to the Inverness Sunset is to chill all ingredients before mixing, since this fizzy cocktail is meant to be served straight up.
 You’ll need sparkling rose, lemon juice, pomegranate juice, and rosemary.

 Holiday brunches deserve some good bubbly, too.
 Enter this Sea Breeze Mimosa, which uses both cranberry and grapefruit juice.
 Whether you fill your glass with champagne or sparkling wine is up to you.

 This is quite possibly one of the easiest champagne drinks you can make for a party.
 All that’s required: extra-dry sparkling wine, pomegranate juice, and pomegranate seeds.

 Fully embrace all the winter flavors with this cocktail made from cranberry juice, fresh cranberries, ginger, star anise, Champagne, and cognac or brandy.
 For a non-alcoholic alternative, use club soda instead of cognac and Champagne.